-Join Jonah Berger for an in-depth discussion in this video Telling stories that carry your message, part of Viral Marketing: Crafting Shareable Content.
+Join Jonah Berger for an in-depth discussion in this video Telling stories that carry your message, part of Jonah Berger on Viral Marketing.

 When people think about making their ideas spread, they often think they need to do a lot of selling.
 That they have to convince people to buy their product, to join their movement, or adopt their idea.
 And if they just sell, sell, sell a little bit harder, people will come on board.
 But what I want to talk about in this segment is how you should stop selling and start story telling.
 Because stories are the currency of conversation.
 And if you can get people to pass along your message in a story, you'll be much more successful in the end.
 But to do that, I want to talk about a particular type of story.